How to Improve Your Mobile Content Marketing Strategy

 Only the mobile content marketing approach can allow inbound marketers to catch up with IoT.
 Connected space, portable environment, small screen, and UX bottlenecks disturb mobile internet browsing experience.
 One faces the same set of challenges, along with a few other challenges when he moves to IoT.

 Let’s say you are accessing Google from your desktop computer.
 And you want information on Kate Upton.

 You type two search queries one after the other.
 The first query is “Kate Upton birthday.”
 The second query is “Kate Upton partner.”
 Both queries are independent.
-In case of voice-activated search, one search query can be the continuation of the other.
+In the case of voice search, one search query can be the continuation of the other.
 If the first query is “When was Kate Upton born,” the second query can be “Does she have a boyfriend.”

 Note “She” is a referring-back expression that connects phrases.
 There’s a takeaway for content marketers here.
 They should create content as answers to not just one search query, but a series of related queries.
 It’s easier said than done.
 Anticipating the queries requires foresight and creating content around them requires creative prowess.

 How can the mobile content marketing strategy function as a leverage here?